LJWatson/website-tink-eleventy/src/posts/2021-07-27-accessibe-and-data-protection.md

 >AccessiBe uses contextual understanding and image recognition to scan and analyze the functionality of every element on your website...

-So it might not collect the "actual" image content from the website, but it says nothing about the data it collects by scanning the content and images to find out what is in them.
+So it might not collect the "actual" image file, but it says nothing about the data it collects by scanning the image to find out what's in it.

 The privacy policy goes on to say: